 Horse-riding the route

-Horse riders interested in riding the full long distance route will need to identify their own alternatives for sections which are not currently passable with a horse, for which there may be no alternative but busy roads.
+Please note that none of the route is specifically promoted for horse riding, nor have special provisions been made for riders.
+Those interested in riding the full long distance route will need to identify their own alternatives for sections which are not currently passable with a horse, for which there may be no alternative but busy roads.
 Remember that you are responsible for deciding for yourself whether you and your horse have the skills and experience necessary to tackle any particular section of route.

 Where can I ride?

 We have produced a 'story map' that provides details and locations of features that may restrict multi-use access to the waymarked route.
 It follows a report originally produced by the British Horse Society (BHS) Scotland and although the focus is on horse riders, the information on potential barriers is relevant to a wide range of other users including cyclists, walkers with pushchairs, and people with mobility issues.

 Only those restrictions which may present an issue for experienced riders are noted on the map.
 Common features such as shallow fords, vehicular bridges, cross drains, gates which can only be opened or closed if dismounted, rough ground, sheep and cattle are all part of riding off-road and so were not documented.
 Horse riders should also be aware that the John Muir Way passes through the middle of Edinburgh and various other towns, and there are sections that include stretches on busy public roads.